csdurfee/csdurfee.github.io/content/the-final-word-for-now.md

 (Notebooks and other code available at: [https://github.com/csdurfee/hot_hand](https://github.com/csdurfee/hot_hand).)

 Last time, we found that there are many players like LeBron, where their FG% is higher when they've missed most of their last 5 shots than when they've made most of them.
-However, most players don't have enough attempts when they've gone 0 or 5 out of their last 5
+However, most players don't have enough attempts when they've gone 0 or 5 out of their last 5 for a good statistical analysis.

-For this analysis, I will be looking at a binary split -- I will call a player *cold* when they've made 0, 1 or 2 of their last 5 shots, and *hot* when they've made 3, 4 or 5 of their last 5.
-Most players have a FG% between 40 and 60%, so this nicely splits them into shooting better than average or worse than average.
+So instead I will be looking at a binary split -- I will call a player *cold* when they've made 0, 1 or 2 of their last 5 shots, and *hot* when they've made 3, 4 or 5 of their last 5.
+Most players have a FG% between 40 and 60%, so this nicely splits them into times when they're shooting better than average versus worse than average.

 ## Anthony Edwards
 Anthony Edwards ("Ant") is particularly unstreaky for a young player.
 He's only completed 5 seasons in the league, but has the 5th biggest z score of the last 20 years.
 He could definitely catch LeBron someday.